aleshaleksey/fansys23/12-equipment-economy.md

 ## Economy and economies

-We assume that the settings that will be used with this system might range from classical/ancient to early medieval, to renaissance to industrial revolution, and might not be based on european civilisations.
-The availability of natural resources, knowledge/crafting techniques and "human" resources (labour) will naturally vary, which will affect item prices and availability.
-This will also be affected by how high or low magic the setting is.
+The nature of an economy depends amongst other things upon the population density, abundance of resources and the available level of knowledge, magic and technology.
+The availability and costs of materials, good and services will vary accordingly.
 With this in mind three lists are presented: "ancient", "medieval" and "late".

-Of course if a group has its own setting, then why not have your own list?
+Of course if a group has its own setting, with its own specifics, then all of this should be adjusted accordingly.

 ___